 → Related Reading: The Complete List of EU Countries That Have Removed Canada For Entry

 Please note: The government of Canada has a “Avoid all non-essential travel outside of Canada” advisory currently in place.
 Travel Off Path does not endorse travelling against any advisories set by the government.
 Your decision to travel is your own.

-Before we get to the list of countries, let’s clear the air about something else:
+Before we get to the list of countries that have reopened for Canadians, let’s clear the air about something else: